dolph/cv/README.md

 Several of my accomplishments with IBM Developer focus on allowing a small team of developer advocates to scalably build, deliver, and maintain thousands of pieces of technical content spread across hundreds of git repositories, primarily by building automation and tests.
 For example:

-* identifying and updating all the broken and outdated links,
+* automatically identifying and updating broken and outdated links,
 * automating the conversion of a legacy documentation format (XML to Markdown),
 * updating branding of IBM products and services, and
 * writing Selenium tests to exercise previously-untested workflows in the IBM Cloud console.